-- 6. The following procedure is in effect for employees who are absent from work for a period of one (1) week or more due to illness or injury: - a) Supervisors will notify the Human Resources and Payroll Departments of all staff absences of five (5) consecutively scheduled work days or more due to illness or injury. - b) The Human Resources Department will in turn notify the employee that he or she is required to acquire the following written information from his/her physician before returning to work: - 1) Diagnosis of illness or injury. - 2) Pertinent tests and/or treatment received. - 3) Approval to return work.
+- 6. The following procedure is in effect for employees who are absent from work for a period of one (1) week or more due to illness or injury: - a) Supervisors will notify Human Resources of all staff absences of five (5) consecutively scheduled work days or more due to illness or injury. - b) The Human Resources Department will in turn notify the employee that he or she is required to acquire the following written information from his/her physician before returning to work: - 1) Diagnosis of illness or injury. - 2) Pertinent tests and/or treatment received. - 3) Approval to return to work. - c) The employee will present the physician's report to the Health Service staff before returning to work.
+The staff will review the information and do one of the following: - 1) Clear the employee to return to work. - 2) Refer the employee to his/her physician for additional information.

-- c) The employee will present the physician's report to the Health Service staff before returning to work.
-The staff will review the information and do one of the following: - 1) Clear the employee to return to work. - 2) Refer the employee to his/her physician for additional information. - 3) Refer the employee to the College physician for further evaluation in relation to work activity. - 7.
+- 3) Refer the employee to the College physician for further evaluation in relation to work activity. - 7.
 In the case of an extended illness when all available sick leave has been exhausted, any unused personal business days and unused vacation time will be used, in that order, to extend paid sick leave.
-In the event an employee has been out for a period of 12 months, the College has the right to terminate the employment relationship subject to any applicable ADA accommodation obligations as determined by the College.
+In the event an employee has been out for a period of 12 months, the College has the right to terminate the employment relationship.
 Any unused vacation time will be paid out as a lump sum payment to the employee and any unused sick time will be reported to SURS. - 8.
-An employee arriving at work two (2) hours after the employee's normal starting time or quitting two (2) hours before the employee's normal quitting time due to illness shall be charged for one-half (1/2) day of sick leave.
-The employee may make up the time in the current week with supervisor approval. - 9.
+An employee arriving at work two (2) hours after the employee's normal starting time or quitting two (2) hours before the employee's normal quitting time due to illness shall be charged for one-half (.5) day of sick leave.
+The employee may make up the time, at the supervisor's option, within the next workweek. - 9.
 Sick leave will not be paid during the last two [2] weeks of employment without the approval of the immediate supervisor and the Chief Human Resources Officer or designee. - 10.
 Unused accumulated sick leave will not be paid upon termination.